 In 2010, the most significant offshore oil spill in U.S. history affected ecosystems across the Gulf of Mexico.
 Eleven workers were killed in the Deepwater Horizon rig explosion and fire on April 20, and an estimated 3.2 million barrels of oil escaped into the Gulf over 87 days from a damaged wellhead a mile below the surface.

-Immediately, scientists from NOAA and many partner agencies stepped in and began a process of collecting data to track the oil as it spread across the Gulf, both at the surface and within the water column.
-NCEI played a pivotal role in the response, not only by preserving the data being collected, but by providing public access to data in near-real time, often within days of its collection.
+Immediately, scientists from NOAA and many partner agencies stepped in.
+They began a process of collecting data to track the oil as it spread across the Gulf, both at the surface and within the water column.
+NCEI played a pivotal role in the response, not only by preserving the data being collected, but by providing public access to data in near-real time.
 NCEI was also a key player in the multi-agency Joint Analysis Group (JAG) for Surface and Sub-surface Oceanography, Oil, and Dispersant Data, providing rapid data processing and analysis in support of that group’s mission to track the subsurface hydrocarbon plume.

 Deepwater Horizon by the Data

 NCEI provides free access to its archived data: Gulf of Mexico regional products, fisheries information, a selected oil spill bibliography, and other special collections.
-Climatologies for various parameters were also calculated from historical data in the NCEI archives, so that going forward, researchers studying the spill can determine how the oil may have changed various properties in the water column, the stratified surface-to-bottom measurement.
+Climatologies for various parameters were also calculated from historical data in the NCEI archives, so that going forward, researchers studying the spill can determine how the oil may have changed various ocean properties.

 - Ocean data from aircraft, floats, gliders, and ships

 - Resources on oil spills, response, and restoration

 - Special data collections, such as chemical contaminant measurements

 Numerous organizations collected data related to the oil spill response, including private industry, federal and state agencies, and academic institutions.
 In many cases, these organizations compiled the data in databases as complete datasets.